A California Native Garden for a Cozy 1951 Cottage in the Canyons of Brentwood.

 A FUNCTIONAL HILLSIDE

-The clients sought to work with SMGA after seeing one of our gardens on the Theodore Payne Native Garden Tour in 2017.
-The home was built in 1951 and is situated on a hillside which requires careful consideration and meticulous attention in the design phase, attributes SMGA brings to all its projects.
-The wish was for the rear garden area to be functional, easy to use, and a delight for the senses with California Native plant material.
+The clients sought out Studio Petrichor after seeing one of our gardens on the Theodore Payne Native Garden Tour in 2017.
+The home was built in 1951 and is situated on a hillside, which required careful consideration and meticulous attention in the design phase, attributes that we bring to all our projects.
+Their wish was for the rear garden area to be functional, easy to use, and a delight for the senses with California Native plant material.

 COLORFUL CALIFORNIA NATIVES

-The result is a vibrant concept that celebrates all aspects of the space and creative use of California Native plants such as Yankee Point Ceanothus, Dwarf Coyote Bush, Emerald Carpet Manzanita, Sulphur-yellow Buckwheat, Yerba Buena and Dudleyas.
-Existing apple trees, a new Sentinel Manzanita, and a new Strawberry Tree are surrounded by drifts of groundcovers, selected for their complimentary foliage and texture as well as their ability to prevent erosion thanks to their dense roots.
+The result is a vibrant garden that celebrates all aspects of the space and creatively used California Native plants such as Yankee Point Ceanothus, Dwarf Coyote Bush, Emerald Carpet Manzanita, Sulphur-yellow Buckwheat, Yerba Buena, and Dudleyas.
+Existing apple trees, a new Sentinel Manzanita, and a new Strawberry Tree are surrounded by drifts of groundcovers that were selected for their complementary foliage and texture as well as their ability to prevent erosion thanks to their dense roots.